gtheilman/RxWars/README.md

 *Prescription Wars* is a variation on the old [DrugWars](https://en.wikipedia.org/wiki/Drugwars) DOS game where players buy and sell illicit drugs.

+I use this game as a framing device during pharmacy school classes dealing with prescription drug abuse as a public health issue.
+While students play the game I change the market environment to illustrate [various strategies](http://journalofethics.ama-assn.org/2013/05/hlaw1-1305.html) that governments have used to combat the problem.
+These changes might include increasing surveillance of Schedule II drugs, increasing the risk of arrest when selling on the street, efforts to decrease demand, etc.

 Players take on the role of gangs that buy medicines from pharmacies and then re-sell them for non-therapeutic uses (on the street).
 The goal is to make more money than other players.
 Each teams' net profit (or loss) is displayed in real-time on the screen.

 ![Scoreboard](https://raw.githubusercontent.com/gtheilman/RxWars/master/media/scoreboard.png)